Skip to main content

 Batch printing is key for efficiency.
 For how to print your own postcards applications, this is especially relevant.
 Group jobs by paper type and size to minimize changeovers.
 For consistent results, set up a minimum batch size.
 In our experience, 500 units is the practical minimum for efficient in-house runs.

-The ROI timeline is typically 6-8 months for companies that invest in process improvement, notes Michael Torres, Senior Procurement Manager at Continental Supply Chain.
-For optimal results, a workflow combining CMYK separation at 300 DPI, Pantone spot color validation, and Heidelberg press calibration is required to meet ISO 12647-2 graphic arts standards.
+The ROI timeline is typically 6-8 months for companies that invest in process improvement, notes our production team Procurement Manager at Continental Supply Chain.
+For optimal results, a workflow combining CMYK separation at 300 DPI, Pantone spot color validation, and professional offset press calibration is required to meet ISO 12647-2 graphic arts standards.

 Cost Analysis: In-House vs Custom Business Card Printing Online